Mt Denali - best viewpoints - cover photo of Mt Denali by Madeleine Deaton

 - If you travel from Anchorage to Denali National Park, you only have a few places on the way where you can see Mt Denali with a clear view.
 You have a good opportunity when you leave the city of Anchorage.
 With luck you can see behind Eklutna how Mt.
 Denali rises above the surrounding Alaska Range.
 The sight from this place is so unexpected that it is often mistaken for a white cloud that hovers over the mountain range.

-- On the George Parks Highway between Talkeetna and Denali National Park, it is worth paying attention to small signs with a camera.
-These announce downhill runs or street bays, from which Mt Denali can be seen.
-One of these exits has a large information board, which also explains all the surrounding mountains.
-From this point the mountain is quite far away, so that it does not look very impressive.
+- On the George Parks Highway between Talkeetna and Denali National Park, it's worth keeping an eye out for small signs with a camera.
+These indicate exits or roadside embankments from which Mount Denali can be seen.
+One of these exits has a large information panel that also explains all the surrounding mountains.
+From this point, however, the mountain is quite far away, so it doesn't seem very imposing.
 The view is obscured by the nearby mountains of the Alaska Range.

 Mt Denali from Talkeetna Alaskan Lodge